DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 Parabon NanoLabs Inc., a Virginia-based company, analyzed DNA from both killers, identified genetic markers such as hair and eye color, and used phenotyping to predict what the suspects may have looked like.

-Tacoma police was the fifth law enforcement agency to use Parabon’s Snapshot technology and release the suspect composites publically.
+Tacoma police was the fifth law enforcement agency to use Parabon’s Snapshot technology and release the suspect composites publicly.

 The technology was developed in 2014.